fanoframework/fanoframework.github.io/deployment/scgi/index.md

 Fano Framework can be deployed as [SCGI (Simple Common Gateway Interface)](https://python.ca/scgi/protocol.txt) web application.
 SCGI is similar to FastCGI protocol but simpler to parse.

+To be able to run as SCGI web application, you need to use `TBaseSimpleScgiWebApplication` or `TSimpleScgiWebApplication`.
+See [Fano SCGI](https://github.com/fanoframework/fano-scgi) for example application.

 ## Apache with mod_proxy_scgi module

 To deploy as SCGI application with [mod_proxy_scgi](https://httpd.apache.org/docs/2.4/mod/mod_proxy_scgi.html)